Gay-for-pay: Film and television

 In film and television, the term "pinkface" is the use of straight actors to play LGBT roles or characters.
 Anna King of Time Out likens "pinkface" to blackface.
 Pinkface differs from straightwashing, which is the erasure of gay characters and themes from stories in film and television.

 Parts of the gay community have expressed concerns about the use of straight actors to play gay characters, a practice that has also been nicknamed "gay for pay" in the acting industry.
-This occurs in films and shows such as Call Me By Your Name (straight actors Armie Hammer and Timothée Chalamet), Brokeback Mountain (Heath Ledger and Jake Gyllenhaal), Modern Family (starring Eric Stonestreet), Brooklyn Nine-Nine (starring Andre Braugher), Will & Grace (starring Eric McCormack), Philadelphia (starring Tom Hanks), Capote (starring Philip Seymour Hoffman) and Milk (with Sean Penn as gay rights activist-political leader Harvey Milk).
+This occurs in films and shows such as Call Me by Your Name (straight actors Armie Hammer and Timothée Chalamet), Brokeback Mountain (Heath Ledger and Jake Gyllenhaal), Modern Family (starring Eric Stonestreet), Brooklyn Nine-Nine (starring Andre Braugher), Will & Grace (starring Eric McCormack), Philadelphia (starring Tom Hanks), Capote (starring Philip Seymour Hoffman) and Milk (with Sean Penn as gay rights activist-political leader Harvey Milk).

 Controversy has arisen from this practice due to nominations and wins of awards from these roles, particularly for gay men.
-For example, since Hanks' win for Philadelphia in 1993, only two openly gay actors have been nominated for either Best Actor or Best Supporting Actor at the Academy Awards: Nigel Hawthorne in 1994, and Ian McKellen in 1998 and 2001.
+For example, since Hanks' win for Philadelphia in 1993, only two openly gay actors have been nominated for either Best Actor or Best Supporting Actor at the Academy Awards: Nigel Hawthorne, for playing the heterosexual King George III in 1994; and Ian McKellen, for playing gay director James Whale in 1998 and the unspecified wizard Gandalf in 2001.
 Neither man won, nor has an openly gay man been nominated since.
 Meanwhile, sixteen straight actors have been nominated for gay roles, with five winning.
 The same has also applied to television, where Jim Parsons remains the only openly gay actor to be nominated for or win an Emmy Award in the lead acting categories; meanwhile, the heterosexual Eric McCormack was nominated and won for his portrayal of Will Truman on Will & Grace, which remains the only nomination for a gay male character in these categories.

 The LGBT community has also raised concerns about when actors in pinkface have used negative or harmful stereotypes in their portrayals of gay characters.
-Dennis Lim states that the depictions of gays in mainstream film typically include the "gay joke", in which LGBT people are depicted to create humor; depicting gay men pejoratively as a "daisy, a fairy, a nonce, a pansy, a swish" or showing lesbian woman as "butch"; and to create a homosexual panic that plays on heterosexual people's fears of experiencing sexual advances from LGBT people.
+Dennis Lim states that the depictions of gays in mainstream film typically include the "gay joke", in which LGBT people are depicted to create humor by depicting gay men pejoratively as a "daisy, a fairy, a nonce, a pansy, a swish," or showing lesbian woman as "butch."
+The performances of heterosexual actors Sacha Baron Cohen in the 2009 film Brüno and James Corden in the 2020 film The Prom have created controversy for this, with one critic describing the Baron Cohen film as an attempt to "...mak[e] fun of the queer community."
+Other films have capitalized on creating a homosexual panic that plays on heterosexual people's fears of experiencing sexual advances from LGBT people.
 The 1980 film Cruising created controversy due to its plot of a straight cop, played by straight actor Al Pacino, going undercover to infiltrate a gay nightclub, and its negative depictions of gay men that seem to justify a gay panic defense from Pacino's character.
-Straight actor Sacha Baron Cohen's portrayal of a gay man in the film Brüno also created controversy, being described as an attempt to "...mak[e] fun of the queer community."